ggciag/mandyoc/docs/files/theory.rst

 	\frac{\partial C}{\partial t} + u_{i}C_{,i} = 0

-Once the velocity field is solved, MANDYOC computes the temperature field as a function of the :math:`u`, :math:`\kappa` and :math:`H`.
+Once the velocity field is solved, *Mandyoc* computes the temperature field as a function of the :math:`u`, :math:`\kappa` and :math:`H`.
 In the next steps, the surface processes are computed and if the maximum time step or the maximum simulation time was not reached, the code updates the time and goes back to compute a new velocity field.